 For those under 9, weighing 33kg and under, oral amoxicillin 30 mg/kg 3 times per day for 21 days.

-Please see the NICE guideline for more detailed guidance regarding managing Lyme disease and patients presenting with focal symptoms.
-The BMJ has also produced this great visual summary of the antibiotic treatment used in Lyme disease.
+Please take a look at the NICE guideline for more detailed guidance regarding managing Lyme disease and patients presenting with focal symptoms.
+The BMJ has also produced this excellent visual summary of the antibiotic treatment used in Lyme disease.

 What is the prognosis?

 Most patients infected with Lyme disease, who receive prompt and appropriate antibiotic treatment, will go on to recover fully.
-However, after antibiotic treatment has ended, recovery may continue for months or even years.
+However, after antibiotic treatment, recovery may continue for months or even years.